What is the process for Data Portal approval and access?

 The application process is described in detail in section 3 of the Data Portal Confidentiality Procedures Manual.
 An abbreviated description of the application process follows.

-Once a complete Application is submitted to SAMHDA, CBHSQ will review the contents of the Application for completeness.
+Once a complete Application is submitted to SAMHDA, the Center for Behavioral Health Statistics and Quality (CBHSQ) will review the contents of the Application for completeness.
 CBHSQ will verify that only eligible individuals will have access to the data.

-Since CBHSQ can only approve a limited number of applications, application evaluation criteria will be used.
-The primary evaluation criteria are:
+CBHSQ can only approve a limited number of applications.
+If more completed applications are received than Data Portal resources can support, additional criteria for evaluating the applications will be used.
+The primary criteria for selection are:

 - The behavioral health impact of the proposed project and its potential contribution and alignment with Department of Health & Human Services and SAMHSA missions,